 Skiing.

-An extremely popular outdoor adventure activity among all Slovenians.
+An extremely popular outdoor adventure activity among ALL Slovenians.

 Thinking twice, skiing should probably make it to the top of this list.